OpenNTI/nti.dataserver/docs/content-anchoring.rst

 Considerations
 --------------

-We have the requirement to anchor various types of user data (at this point the requirement is for notes and highlights) to specific ranges of content within a container.
+We have the requirement to anchor various types of user data (at this point the requirement is for notes, highlights, and redactions) to specific ranges of content within a container.
 Beyond the basic explicit requirement made above, two implicit requirements need to be made explicit.

 First, it is desired that anchors are as robust as possible to content changes such as the addition, removal or reordering of paragraphs, graphics, embedded media, etc. Preferably, even intra-paragraph changes would have minimal effect.
 This means that anchors need to store redundant information to be used as backup, and they also need to store enough information to know whether or not they have successfully located their target (assumed: highlighting/noting the wrong thing is worse than displaying a "missing highlight" indicator).
 (As a corollary, it also means that document-global information, such as a DOM range or XPath is not sufficient.)